AdobeDocs/analytics.en/help/admin/admin/company/report-builder-reports-admin.md

 Every Report Builder license assigned to a user is automatically allocated ten scheduled tasks.
 This number of tasks can be adjusted and reallocated.
 Scheduled tasks cannot exceed the number of available tasks for each user.
 Any over-scheduled tasks do not run.

-You can grant Report Builder access to any [!DNL Analytics] user by managing product profiles in the [Adobe Admin Console](/help/admin/admin-console/home.md).
+You can grant Report Builder access to any [!DNL Adobe Analytics] user by managing product profiles in the [Adobe Admin Console](/help/admin/admin-console/home.md).